 Definitely not! but real life isn’t that perfect- It’s full of deadlines, all- nighters if you wish to fulfill your dreams.

 When your commitments and responsibilities become more important than yourself (your physical and mental health) you must STOP, you must take a break.

 but the biggest question is not when to stop? or when to take a break? but how to stop?

 I fail in this very question, my constant desire to improve, to seek results fast makes me run to the end of the line until I’m exhausted.

 Putting your priorities in order, understanding your body needs, defining your success with a balanced lifestyle and by simply putting yourself above everything else will give you control on your actions and life.
 But this is not something you can achieve in a day but it’s a process, it’s a lifestyle.

 Coming to the outfit, I had these bootcut jeans over a year now, I was too excited to buy it as it was my first and the only bootcut jeans in my wardrobe.
 But the excitement didn’t last long, soon the jeans were lost in my humongous wardrobe until recently when I found it while moving.
-I love the look of this jeans, it has a fit of skinny jeans with a slim boot at the bottom.
-I love how it makes my legs looks longer and thinner.
+I love the look of these jeans, it has a fit of skinny jeans with a slim boot at the bottom.
+I love how it makes my legs look longer and thinner.
 This is great denim for anyone who is not into bootcut/flare jeans like me.